Pprime1/csasm/README.md

 # TODO
-1. reintroduce validatechecksums = true for the database tables. how to set/reset md5 values? (see https://github.com/Pprime1/csasm/issues/15)
+[] reintroduce validatechecksums = true for the database tables. how to set/reset md5 values? (see https://github.com/Pprime1/csasm/issues/15)
-2. Include some form of live map view on the screen cf: https://leafletjs.com/examples/quick-start/
+[] Include some form of live map view on the screen cf: https://leafletjs.com/examples/quick-start/
-- Centre on the current player's location
+- [x] Centre on the current player's location
-- Have Markers for each waypoint
+- [] Have Markers for each waypoint
-- do we show other players?
+- [] do we show other players? ... no:sleeping_bed:

 # Key files